WAN doesn't reconnect on dropped PPPoE session

 The box has subsequently been up for 10 and a half hours so far.
 This is not a new record however, as the VM lasted about 26 hours previously before it died and couldn't be contacted again.
 Hence I was going to leave it a couple of days to post that it might have been a VMware issue too, but needed to reply now you prompted me so that you didn't think I was abandoning the issue.

-#5 Updated by Michael Knowles over 3 years ago
+#5 Updated by Michael Knowles about 4 years ago

 Goddammit, no, the rebuild of VMware wasn't the problem, as it's just gone down AGAIN.